deepakkapse/deepakkapse/README.md

 NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme-stats
 -
 -->
-🔭 I’m currently working on ...AWS
+🔭 I’m currently working on ...AWS,Docker,K8,Jenkins
 - 🌱 I’m currently learning ...
-Cloud tech
+Cloud tech and Devops
 - 🤝 I’m looking to collaborate on ...open source contribution + hackathon🤝
-- 🤔 I’m looking for help with ...ds and algo.
+- 🤔 I’m looking for help with ...ArgoCD
 - 💬 Ask me about ... technical and non technical
 - 😄 Pronouns: ...
 He/His/Him
 - ⚡ Fun fact: ... learning